 Welcome to oneworld

-Hawaiian Airlines is expected to formally join the oneworld alliance as a full member, completing its integration and unlocking the full power of the combined network for all Mileage Plan members.
+Hawaiian Airlines is expected to formally join the oneworld alliance as a full member.

-Unlike mergers where value is at risk, this transition is mostly an upgrade.
-Your strategy shouldn’t be about “burning” points, but about positioning yourself to take full advantage of the new, more powerful program.
+This transition is an upgrade for most members.
+Your strategy should be about positioning yourself to take full advantage of the new, more powerful program.

 Tip for Frequent Flyers

 Use AwardFares to stay on top of this transition.
-Get familiar with Mileage Plan’s oneworld partners, discover award availability, and set alerts to grab the best seats as soon as they open up.
+Get familiar with the new Atmos Rewards partners, discover award availability with your combined points balance, and set alerts to grab the best seats.
 This is your essential tool for executing the “Plan” phase.

 1